 The merge process simply applies the changes to the full copy to produce an updated image.
 This strategy is much faster than the conventional strategy, which first writes a space to the merged image of the full copy and incremental copies, and applies the unsorted log record updates to the space (a random read-write operation).
 Many conventional recoveries have long log apply phases.

-Because the inputs are in page order for the LOGSORT/MERGE strategy, NGT Recover can create the final version of the page in memory and write the table space once as a sequential write operation.
+Because the inputs are in page order for the LOGSORT/MERGE strategy, BMC AMI Recover can create the final version of the page in memory and write the table space once as a sequential write operation.
 Sequential write processes, when appropriately blocked, buffered, and scheduled, are much faster than random write processes.

 When indexes are recovered by using copies and log records, they are handled in the same way as table spaces and can benefit from the LOGSORT/MERGE strategy.